rapidsms/rapidsms/docs/topics/provisioning.rst

-With Blueprint, instead of writing a specification for what provisioning needs to be done, you run a Blueprint tool on a system that you've provisioned already and it records the state of the system - which packages have been added to the defaults, which configuration files have been changed or added and what their contents are, etc.
+With Blueprint, instead of writing a specification for what provisioning needs to be done, you run a Blueprint tool on a system that you've provisioned already and it records the state of the system: which packages have been added to the defaults, which configuration files have been changed or added and what their contents are, etc.